 Not much thought is given to where our clothes come FROM.
 How, and who made them.
 We live in society of ‘want’ with cheap fashion items readily available.
 A culture of fast fashion encouraging us to buy it, wear it, chuck it!

 At the end of the supply chain we, as the end user, have developed an expectation that clothes are cheap.
 This, however, impacts much further back the supply chain before these clothes even hit the shops.

-Have you ever thought what your clothes are made of?
+Have you ever thought where your clothes actually come FROM?

 Cheap clothes have to be funded some where along the supply chain and its usually by people in developing countries who do not have the same democratic freedom we, in the western world, enjoy.

 Earning anything, even a pittance, in inhuman conditions, can be survival for them and their families.
 Labor is cheap and sometimes life also, as seen by the clothing factory collapse in Rana Plaza, Bangladesh, killing more than 1100 people.